Alien Express

-Alien Express (formerly known as Dead Rail) is a 2005 film directed by Turi Meyer and stars Lou Diamond Phillips, Amy Locane, Barry Corbin, and Todd Bridges.
-The film was released direct-to-video on August 13, 2005 when it was aired on Sci Fi Channel.
+Alien Express (also known as Dead Rail) is a 2005 television film directed by Turi Meyer and stars Lou Diamond Phillips, Amy Locane, Barry Corbin, and Todd Bridges.
+The film was released direct-to-video on August 13, 2005, when it was aired on Sci Fi Channel.

 Plot

-A new bullet train is speeding passengers to Las Vegas, along with a U.S. Senator from Texas running for president, when a meteorite crashes into a car near the tracks, releasing a tiny creature.
+A new super train is speeding passengers to Las Vegas, along with a U.S. Senator from Texas running for president, when a meteorite crashes into a car near the tracks, releasing a tiny creature.
 The train stops to survey the damage, and the police are called.
 This stop allows the creature to board the train before it once again speeds off.
 Once it kills and consumes everyone aboard the train, it begins to grow and multiply into many differing creatures.